kasigmon/Efficient-Neural-Network-Based-Electrocardiogram-Sensor-for-AFib-and-HR/README.md

 # Resource-Efficient Neural Network-Based Electrocardiogram Sensor for Atrial Fibrillation Classification and Heart-Rate Extraction

 Kirk A. Sigmon

-Completed as part of coursework at the Thayer School of of Engineering at Dartmouth College
+_Completed as part of coursework at the Thayer School of of Engineering at Dartmouth College_

-The current working target is the Lab 9 Arduino sketch:
+The current working target:

 ```text
 arduino_sketch/arduino_final_sketch.ino